CarlosLF/P5_Vehicle_Detection/README.md

 The results of the each searchs is added to box_list.

-In addition, I also use deque to store the heat matrix of the last 10 frames, these matrices are averaged to compute the heat and reject outliers.
+In addition, I also use a deque object to store the heat matrices of the last 10 frames, these matrices are averaged to compute the heat and reject outliers.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on thre scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Finally, I searched on thre scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image5]
 ---